 Galatians 5:13 For you were called to freedom, brothers.
 Only do not use your freedom as an opportunity for the flesh, but through love serve one another.

 Too often, I think I need to have my whole life planned out to sound better.
 I want others to know where I’m going because in a world where we have everything at our fingertips; we should know where we are going, right?!
 But, the more important thing to know who we are and whose we are, and that will dictated what we do and where we go.

 If God is calling the shots, things won’t always make sense, but one thing I know is that my God has been faithful — in the good and the bad.
-He has poured out His life for mine, and it is a privilege (that doesn’t always mean easy) to serve Him and be of use to Him, NOT because of anything that I can do but because His example has changed me.
+He gave His Son Jesus who poured out His life for mine, and it is a privilege (that doesn’t always mean easy) to serve Him and be of use to Him, NOT because of anything that I can do but because His example has changed me.
 I want to be known by Him and to be known by others that I belong to Him.

 1 Corinthians 4:1-2, “A person should think of us in this way: as servants of Christ and managers of the mysteries of God.
 In this regard, it is required that managers be found faithful.”

 While wrapping up this post, I remembered one more thing.
 We could attain numerous titles: CEO, President, Nurse, Lieutenant, Commander, Captain, Doctor, Professor, Advancement Director, but of all the titles there are, the one I hope Jesus will welcome me with will be… “well done, good and faithful servant.”